auth0/docs/articles/multifactor-authentication/overview.md

 Additionally, the [MFA API](/multifactor-authentication/api) is available for other customized MFA requirements.

-## Recovery Methods
+## Recovery methods

 With most MFA factors, upon signup, the end user will be given a recovery code which should be kept secret.
 They will need this code to login if they do not have their device or are temporarily unable to use their normal MFA.
-If they have lost their recovery code and device, you will need to [reset the user's MFA](/).
+If they have lost their recovery code and device, you will need to [reset the user's MFA](/multifactor-authentication/reset-user).